maptiler/maptiler-client-js/readme.md

 const result = await maptilerClient.geocoding.forward('paris', {language: [maptilerClient.geocoding.languages.SPANISH, maptilerClient.geocoding.languages.KOREAN]})
 ```

-The special language `AUTO` will detect the plateform/browser prefered language.
+The special language `AUTO` will detect the platform/browser preferred language.

 ## 🕵️‍♂️ Geolocation
 The geolocation service provides an accurate location insight of a website visitor using its IP address.